TechThrives/Video-Calling-App/README.md

 **Join a Meeting**: Enter the meeting ID to join an ongoing video call.

+**Chat with Participants**: Send and receive messages with other participants in the ongoing chat conversation.

 ## Contributing
 We welcome contributions from the community.
 To contribute to this project, please follow these guidelines: